How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 • It allows PC hardware to run different OS images at the same time.

-• It can run software or apps in a different environment rather than on a different system.
+• It can run software or apps in a different environment than on a different system.

-• Saves money by being able to run different servers virtually on one system.
+• It saves money by being able to run different servers virtually on one system.

 Why is VirtualBox better for Shared Folders than VMWare